dr-leo/pandaSDMX/doc/usage.rst

 Datasets
 ::::::::::::::::::::

-This section explains the key elements and structure of data sets.
+This section explains the key elements and structure of datasets.
 You can skip it on first read when you just want to be able to download data and export it to pandas.
-More advanced operations, e.g., exporting only a subset of series to pandas, requires some understanding of the anatomy of a data set including observations and attributes.
+More advanced operations, e.g., exporting only a subset of series to pandas, requires some understanding of the anatomy of a dataset including observations and attributes.

-As we saw in the previous section, the datastructure definition (DSD) is crucial to understanding the data structure, the meaning of dimension and attribute values, and to select series of interest from the entire data set by specifying a valid key.
+As we saw in the previous section, the datastructure definition (DSD) is crucial to understanding the data structure, the meaning of dimension and attribute values, and to select series of interest from the entire dataset by specifying a valid key.

 The :class:`pandasdmx.model.DataSet` class has the following features: